MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 <figure><img src="./images/logo-centered.png" alt="Figure 4-9: The MonoGame logo drawn centered on the game window."><figcaption><p><strong>Figure 4-9: The MonoGame logo drawn centered on the game window.</strong></p></figcaption></figure>

-While this works, this may not be the best way to do it.
-Let's explore why.
-The [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Vector2,Microsoft.Xna.Framework.Color)) method contains other overloads that accept more parameters.
-Let's change the [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Vector2,Microsoft.Xna.Framework.Color)) method call to use the one with all parameters.
-Adjust the code to the following:
+While this works, there's a better approach.
+There is an a different overload of the [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Vector2,Microsoft.Xna.Framework.Color)) method that provides additional parameters.
+Update your code to:

 ```cs
 _spriteBatch.Draw(